fruchti/fruchtilib/README.md

 component library of some guy on the internet for a critical application without checking and there is a mistake somewhere in the library and things go wrong in your design it might just be your fault.

+## Known issues

+ - Some SMD pads miss the solder paste layer pads.
+Please be extra-careful when ordering a SMT stencil!